openstack/oslo.messaging/doc/source/pika_driver.rst

 #. default_rpc_retry_attempts (default=-1): Reconnecting retry count in case of
    connectivity problem during sending RPC message, -1 means infinite retry.
-If actual retry attempts in not 0 the rpc request could be processed more then one time,
+If actual retry attempts in not 0 the rpc request could be processed more than one time,

 #. rpc_retry_delay (default=0.25): Reconnecting retry delay in case of